 Italicise titles of exhibitions, books, journal and films, e.g. Division of Labour.
-Ensure that titles of exhibitions correspond exactly with promotional/press materials.
+Ensure that spellings and dates correspond exactly with promotional/press materials.

-Full artist names should be used the first time they are mentioned (Rachel Maclean), thereafter their surname only (Maclean).
+Full names should be given on first mention (Rachel Maclean), surname only (Maclean) thereafter.

 Dates written 15 December 2016.

 Numbers that describe quantity should be spelled in full, i.e. ‘seven drawings’, except after 100 when they can appear numerically, eg. 283, 1,384, 30,985.

 All content needs to have a tangible link to visual art and the North of England, i.e. an exhibition taking place in the NW, NE or Yorkshire regions, an artist who is based in or originates from one of those regions, or a phenomenon that spans one or more regions.

 While reviews are sometimes published posthumously, Corridor8 prefers to review exhibitions in good time, to generate online dialogue and encourage our readers to visit them.
 For this reason we schedule deadlines as far in advance as possible (arrangements will be made for writers to attend press previews when possible).

 We encourage criticality from all of our writers, but only publish well balanced and contextually grounded criticisms.
 We want to encourage cultural activity and people taking part in it, rather than tainting opinion through overtly negative press.

-To accompany each piece we require a short biography stating the writer’s name, profession/practice and location. e.g. ‘John Smith is a writer and curator based in Manchester’.
+To accompany each piece we require a short biography stating the writer’s name, profession/practice and location. e.g. ‘Pat Smith is a writer and curator based in Manchester’.

-Articles must not be published in full anywhere else unless agreed with the Managing Editor beforehand.
-If they are to be published elsewhere they cannot be made available to the public until they have already been published with Corridor8 (online or print), and must include the following article credit: ‘This article first appeared on Corridor8, and can be found here/at [insert hyperlink or web address to the Corridor8 page containing the article]’.
+Articles must not be published in full anywhere else unless agreed with supporting or partner organisations.
+Content may not be republished on personal websites or blogs, although an excerpt and/or screenshot may be used, include the following article credit: ‘This article first appeared on Corridor8, and can be found here/at [insert hyperlink or web address to the Corridor8 page containing the article]’.